 Due to that, sound frequency reduces, and we hear less noise.
 It is present in every vehicle and helps to reduce noise pollution.

-In the vehicle, it is difficult to decrease the total noise with the muffler.
+In the vehicle, decreasing the total noise with the muffler is difficult.
 So, the resonator helps it to reduce noise to more extent.
 Resonators are the small pipes inside which sound-canceling or muffling material is present.

 When the high-frequency sound comes from the engine exhaust to the silencer, it reduces it to some extent and then passes to the resonator to reduce more.

-Due to the presence of a silencer and resonant in the exhaust system, we hear less noise.
+Due to the silencer and resonant in the exhaust system, we hear less noise.

 The tail pipe is the end part of the exhaust system, coming from the silencer or muffler.
-It exhausts the clean gases that come from the catalytic converter and silencer into the environment.
+It exhausts the clean gases from the catalytic converter and silencer into the environment.

 Gaskets seal the joints between the engine exhaust port to the exhaust manifold, exhaust pipe to the catalytic converter, muffler to the catalytic converter, etc.

-Without the gasket, it’s hard to provide a seal-proof connection.
+With the gasket, it’s easier to provide a seal-proof connection.
 Leakage in the exhaust system reduces the efficiency of all parts of the exhaust system.